hphelion/documentation/commercial/GA1/commercial.update-101-undercloud.md

 * If the seed VM needed updating, perform this update before updating the undercloud, as described in [Updating the Seed Cloud Host](/helion/openstack/update/seed/101/).

-* Copy the TAR file to the seed node and extract contents from the seed node.
+* Copy the TAR file to the seed cloud host and extract contents.
+From an SSH session to the seed cloud host do the following:

-	1. Log in the seed VM host.

-			sudo su -

-	2. SSH to seed cloud host

-			ssh <seed cloud host>
+		ssh <seed_cloud_host_IP>

-	2. Use the following command

-			scp heat-admin@<Insert undercloudIP>:/tmp/heat_templates/* /tmp
+		scp heat-admin@<undercloud_IP>:/tmp/heat_templates/* /tmp

-	3. Untar `xvf tripleo-ansible<version>.tar`

 		tar xvf tripleo-ansible<version>.tar

-	4. Move `tripleo-ansible` to  `/opt/stack/` and rename the file as`tripleo-ansible-orig`

 		mv /opt/stack/tripleo-ansible /opt/stack/tripleo-ansible-orig

-	5. Move `tripleo-ansible` from the `tmp` directory to `/opt/stack/`

 		mv /tmp/tripleo-ansible /opt/stack/

+	Where:

+	* <Insert undercloudIP> is the IP of the undercloud node
+	* /tmp/heat_templates/ is the default location of the TAR files; enter the appropriate location, if you [changed the location](#default).

 * Review the [update prerequisites](/helion/openstack/update/prereqs/101/) and make sure all necessary tasks have been performed, including [extracting the update scripts](/helion/openstack/update/prereqs/101/#extract).